Copa Libertadores final postponed again following bus attack

 But Saturday’s scheduled final will instead be remembered for the violence that left players bleeding and almost all the windows on one side of the Boca bus shattered.

+CONMEBOL’s Dominguez said he would meet with the heads of both clubs during the coming week to discuss rescheduling.

-Reporting by Andrew Downie; Editing by Daniel Flynn and Phil Berlowitz
+Reporting by Andrew Downie; Additional reporting Hugh Bronstein; Editing by Daniel Flynn and Phil Berlowitz